ory/sdk/clients/client/java/docs/V0alpha2Api.md

 <a name="initializeSelfServiceRegistrationFlowForBrowsers"></a>
 # **initializeSelfServiceRegistrationFlowForBrowsers**
-> SelfServiceRegistrationFlow initializeSelfServiceRegistrationFlowForBrowsers()
+> SelfServiceRegistrationFlow initializeSelfServiceRegistrationFlowForBrowsers(returnTo)

 Initialize Registration Flow for Browsers

 This endpoint initializes a browser-based user registration flow.
 This endpoint will set the appropriate cookies and anti-CSRF measures required for browser-based flows.  :::info  This endpoint is EXPERIMENTAL and subject to potential breaking changes in the future.  :::  If this endpoint is opened as a link in the browser, it will be redirected to &#x60;selfservice.flows.registration.ui_url&#x60; with the flow ID set as the query parameter &#x60;?flow&#x3D;&#x60;.
 If a valid user session exists already, the browser will be redirected to &#x60;urls.default_redirect_url&#x60;.
+If this endpoint is called via an AJAX request, the response contains the flow without a redirect.
+In the case of an error, the &#x60;error.id&#x60; of the JSON response body can be one of:  &#x60;has_session_already&#x60;: The user is already signed in. &#x60;csrf_violation&#x60;: Unable to fetch the flow because a CSRF violation occurred. &#x60;forbidden_return_to&#x60;: The requested &#x60;?return_to&#x60; address is not allowed to be used.
+Adjust this in the configuration!
 If this endpoint is called via an AJAX request, the response contains the registration flow without a redirect.
 This endpoint is NOT INTENDED for clients that do not have a browser (Chrome, Firefox, ...) as cookies are needed.
 More information can be found at [Ory Kratos User Login and User Registration Documentation](https://www.ory.sh/docs/next/kratos/self-service/flows/user-login-user-registration).

 ### Example
 ```java